devrabiul/laravel-seo-manager/README.md

 php artisan vendor:publish --provider="Devrabiul\LaravelSeoManager\SEOManagerServiceProvider"
 ```

-This will create the `meta.php` configuration file in the `config` directory.
+This will create the `laravel-seo-manager.php` configuration file in the `config` directory.

 ## Configuration

-After installation, you can configure the meta tags in the `config/meta.php` file.
+After installation, you can configure the meta tags in the `config/laravel-seo-manager.php` file.
 Here's a summary of the available options:

 | Option            | Description                                                         |
 |-------------------|---------------------------------------------------------------------|